br3ndonland/dotfiles/README.md

 ## Shell

 - I use Zsh as my shell, which functions like Bash but offers more customization.
+- I install with Homebrew to maintain consistent versions across multiple machines.
+However, note that [Zsh is now the default shell for new macOS users starting with macOS Catalina](https://support.apple.com/en-us/HT208050).
-See the [Wes Bos Command Line Power User course](https://commandlinepoweruser.com/) for an introduction to Zsh.
-There is a version of Zsh included with macOS, but it may be out of date, so I install with Homebrew.
+- See the [Wes Bos Command Line Power User course](https://commandlinepoweruser.com/) for an introduction to Zsh.
 - I use the [Pure prompt](https://github.com/sindresorhus/pure) with Zsh.
 - For my terminal application, I use [Kitty](https://github.com/kovidgoyal/kitty), a GPU-based terminal emulator.